menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 Echo Client ID
   Specifies if the server should send back client-id options when responding to clients.

-LFC Interval
-  Specifies the interval in seconds, at which the server  will perform a lease file cleanup (LFC)

-Lease Database Type
-  Specifies the lease database.
-Only the memfile option is supported.

-Lease Database File
-  A full path to the lease database file.

-Persist Lease Database
-  Specifies whether the new leases and updates to existing leases are written to the file.

 Decline Probation Period
   Specifies a probation time that will be set on addresses that are in use by some unknown entity.